-It isn’t often that a large corporation does something so unique for their employees that the national news gets excited and other companies get nervous, but Netflix has done just that.
+It isn’t often that a large corporation does something so unique for its employees that the national news gets excited and other companies get nervous.
+Netflix has done just that with its new parental leave policy.

 In a move that doesn’t sound too far out to business people in the rest of the developed world, but shocked Americans, Netflix gave paid maternity leave to both parents—for as much time as they want in the year after a baby is born or adopted.